ericdebeij/edgeworker-examples/oidc/edgeworker.md

 The OIDC EdgeWorker currently implements a number of resources.
 The selection of the resource is based on the last path element in the url used.

 ### /oidc/login?url=redirect-url
 Initiate the login process.
-The redirect url will be temporary stored in a cookie associated
+The redirect url will be temporary stored in a cookie.

 Parameters:
 - url: Used upon successful login to redirect to the original requested url.